How is Dependency Determined?

 How does the process work?

-The Appeals Committee will do an initial review of the information that you submit within 2 weeks of receipt.
-A committee member may reach out to you (via myUMBC email) to request additional documentation to support your appeal or may need to contact your references; sometimes the committee may request that you come in for a personal interview.
-You will be notified of the appeal decision via myUMBC email.
+The Appeals Committee will complete an initial review of the information within 2 weeks of receipt.
+A committee member may reach out (via myUMBC email) to request additional documentation, may contact references, or may request a meeting for additional consideration.

 Documents and information collected to support your appeal will remain confidential and are used to determine your eligibility for financial aid assistance.
 However; if the Committee finds that you intentionally made false statements or misrepresentations, your request will be canceled and may be referred to Judicial Services for further review.
 Additionally, if there are concerns about your well-being, appropriate UMBC personnel may be contacted.